nateosher/glurmo/README.md

 ## Power

 `glurmo` uses [go templates](https://pkg.go.dev/text/template) to define `slurm` submission scripts.
 This means that you can even set the resources requested by the simulation according to the settings themselves.
-So not only can you define an arbitrary number of simulations in a single `slurm` script, you can even vary the resources requested arbitrarily *in the same script!*
+So not only can you define an arbitrary number of simulations in a single `slurm` script, you can even vary the resources requested arbitrarily *in the same script!* **To my knowledge this cannot be accomplished using job arrays.**

 # Why is it *called* glurmo?